 - 2.8.1 ensure that parents/carers are informed of the responsibility placed on the school and staff in relation to child protection by setting out its duties in the school prospectus/website. - 2.8.2 undertake appropriate discussion with parents/carers prior to involvement of another agency unless the circumstances preclude this action.
-If the school believes that notifying parents could increase the risk to the child or exacerbate the situation, advice will be sought from Social Care.
-(Further guidance on this can be found in the Inter-agency Procedures of the Local Safeguarding Children Board) - 2.8.3 record what discussions have taken place with parents on the Log of Concern about a Child's Welfare or if a decision has been made not to discuss it with parents, record the reasons why.
+If the school believes that notifying parents could increase the risk of harm to the child, advice will be sought from Social Care.
+(Further guidance on this can be found in the Inter-agency Procedures of the Local Safeguarding Children Board)

+- 2.8.3 Particular circumstances where parents may not be informed include any disclosure of sexual abuse or physical abuse where the child has an injury. - 2.8.4 record what discussions have taken place with parents on the Log of Concern about a Child's Welfare or if a decision has been made not to discuss it with parents, record the reasons why.